delmymm/Del.Mel-Homework-18-Progressive-Budget/README.md

 [Contributors](#Contributors)

 ## Description
-* This app is used to sort through all company employees.
-They are listed by Roles, Departments, and Employees.
+* This app is used to sort through daily, weekly, monthly finances.

 ## Installation
 * No installations needed.